Noctivag/Minecratf-Basic-Plugin/README.md

 - Particle effects (configurable)
 - Custom join/quit messages

+> Note: The former `/lay` cosmetic command has been fully removed.
+A future re-introduction may use a more stable posture simulation or optional packet-based approach via ProtocolLib.
+Configuration entries referring to `modules.cosmetics.lay` are now ignored.

 ### 🎯 Rank Management Commands
 - `/rank` - View your current rank
 - `/rank <player>` - View another player's rank